F4B10F3RN4ND35/XTT/README.md

-# XTT - Extended Attribute Triage
+# XTT - Extended Attributes Triage

 A forensic utility for the identification, extraction, and decoding of Extended Attributes (EAs) on Linux and macOS.